 There are no more Regional Forecast pages on Surfline!

-Location "breadcrumbs" that can be clicked to see a map have been moved to the bottom of the Live tab.
+Location links that will take you to a map of surf spots have been moved to the bottom of the Live tab.
 Where are the maps on Surfline? (website)

 6. Where are the buoy pages?